 To apply please send a copy of your CV to email@example.com for consideration.
 Your application will be considered by the CDT board and if shortlisted will be invited to attend an interview.

 Since this is a collaborative programme between 5 universities, once you have passed interview, you will be asked to submit a formal application to the institution where you will be based.
-For Birmingham, you can formally apply here .
+For Birmingham, please follow the link below to formally apply:

 Vacancies are available for applicants all year round, but we encourage a cohort start at the beginning of September of each year.
 If successful, you will be offered a project at one of the partner institutions subject to EPSRC funding eligibility and admissions criteria at the University where you would be based.

 We advertise regularly upcoming projects within the CDT on findaphd website, please indicate if you are interested in any of the specific projects.